St. Ignace Mission: Marquette

 In 1670, Claude Dablon established a Catholic mission on what became known as Mackinac Island.
 That mission was presumably destroyed, as Jacques Marquette established a French Jesuit mission at the same location in 1671.

 However, in the fall of the same year, Marquette moved the mission to a location on the north shore of the Straits of Mackinac at the site of the present mission chapel.
 Marquette built a small log cabin at this site to serve as a chapel, and ministered to the Native Americans in the area, in particular the Petun.
-This people had recently settled in the area after clashes with the Iroquois, as well as the French inhabitants of the Straits.
+This people had recently settled in the area after clashes with the Haudenosaunee, as well as the French inhabitants of the Straits.

 In 1674, Marquette joined Louis Jolliet on an exploration journey to trace the route of the Mississippi River.
 The party overwintered on the shore of Lake Michigan in what is now Chicago; however, Marquette's health had suffered on the trip, and he died in 1675 while returning to his St. Ignace mission.
 Marquette had expressed a desire to be buried at the mission.
 In 1677, his followers exhumed his remains and carried them for reinterment at St. Ignace.
 There, they were placed in a birch box and buried beneath the chapel.